Make the Most of Your Clipper Card

 I hope this inspired you to add a new destination to your bucket list!
 Living in the Bay Area means there’s always something new to explore.

-Melissa Mora-Gonzalez is a third-year at UC Berkeley majoring in English and minoring in Journalism.
+Melissa Mora-Gonzalez is a third-year at UC Berkeley majoring in English.